dylanroscover/Embody/README.md

 > Use `ctrl + shift + u` as an alternative to update only dirty COMPs.

 > To view dirty COMPs, press `ctrl + shift + e` to open the Manager UI, listing all externalized operators and their status.
-Refresh and update as needed.
+Refresh to get the latest dirties and update as needed.

 ## :label: Resetting
 To completely reset and remove externalizations, pulse the `Disable` button.